WING-NUS/SSID/doc/DeveloperGuide.md

 **Target user profile**:

-* Course instructors for computer sciences courses at universities.
+* Course instructors for computer sciences courses.
-* Teaching assitants for computer science courses.
+* Teaching assistants for computer science courses.
-* Course instructors that are concerned about plagarism within their courses.
+* Course instructors that are concerned about plagiarism within their courses.
-* Course instructors teaching computer science courses that require large number of students to submit coding assignments.
+* Course instructors teaching computer science courses with large number of students submitting coding assignments.

 **Value proposition**:
-* Provide a centralised platform for course instructors to check for plagarism among student submissions.
+* Provide a centralised platform for course instructors to check for plagiarism among student submissions.
-* Provide ways for teaching staff to flag out and confirm cases of plagarism.
+* Provide ways for teaching staff to flag out and confirm cases of plagiarism.

-With the growth of student intake in computing courses, it becomes an increasingly difficult task to ensure the academic integrity of student submissions in computing courses.
-As such, an automated form of plagarism detection for large student bodies is required.
-Student Submission Integrity Diagnosis (SSID) aims to resolve this issue by providing an easily accessible platform for course instructors to detect prescence of plagarism.
+With the growth of student intake in computing courses, it becomes an increasingly difficult task to ensure the academic integrity of student submissions.
+As such, an automated form of plagiarism detection for large student bodies is required.
+Student Submission Integrity Diagnosis (SSID) aims to resolve this issue by providing an easily accessible platform for course instructors to detect the presence of plagiarism.

 ### User stories